Blog · Review Essay · Last reviewed June 19, 2026

 The book's sharpest target is resilience.
 In the smartness mandate, crisis becomes permanent background.
 Climate instability, market turbulence, supply-chain fragility, infrastructure failure, and public-health risk all become reasons to build systems that sense faster and adapt faster.
 That sounds practical.
 It can also train institutions to stop asking what kind of future should be built and ask only how quickly the system can absorb the next shock.

-This is why the book belongs beside the site's reviews of cybernetics, surveillance, and automation.
+This is why the book belongs beside the site's reviews of cybernetics, surveillance, automation, and metric rule.
 Smartness updates old feedback dreams for a world of planetary-scale data capture.
 The new faith is not that machines are divine or conscious.
 It is that continuous sensing and optimization can substitute for contested politics.
-Under that faith, citizens become data sources, places become test beds, and failure becomes a reason to install a more comprehensive system.
+Under that faith, residents become data sources, places become test beds, and failure becomes a reason to install a more comprehensive system.

 The Agent Reading